Ava is a Certified Hakomi Therapist & Licensed Professional Counselor

 It is my passion to create a safe environment where you are embraced as you are today while being supported in becoming the person you want to be.

 Each clients needs are different, I attune to your unique system and meet you where you are.
 I see the wholeness of every person and assume an interconnectedness of mind, body, and spirit.
 I'm passionate about helping you connect clearly with yourself and others so you can live your most authentic, empowered, and fulfilling life.
-Using present moment experience in sessions, I encourage non-judgmental exploration of unconscious material that affect how you live in either supportive or non-supportive ways.
-This helps shift old unhelpful patterns while also building on your unique strengths and innate resources.

 I work with individuals, couples, and welcome the LGBTQ community.